 Many places will put an additional service charge to the bill.
 This is not the same as a tip.
 Some employers keep the service charge to pay for expenses like wifi or electricity.
 Always tip in cash.
 This way it is more likely that your tip goes to the right people.

 Tipping is important.
 Wages in Curaçao are not that good and nowadays not keeping up with inflation.
 When I worked as a waitress in Curaçao, I used to earn around 9 Guilders per hour.
 With that amount of money, you cannot even buy two of the cheapest loaves of bread, so let alone pay the rent, utility bills, and other fixed costs.
-A good amount of tips could make someone’s day.
+A good amount of tip could make someone’s day.

 Read: The Ultimate Guide to Tipping in Curaçao